-Two, deep 'Parent' holes, CANDD015 and 016 have been designed to definitively test the down-plunge continuity of high-grade copper shoots identified by drilling over the past year extending up to 200m below the base of the 2010 Inferred Mineral Resource estimate (refer Figure 1).

-The results highlighted above and described fully in the following "Technical Report" section, demonstrate drill hole CANDD015 has identified new, large-scale, conductive targets in an area not previously intersected by any drilling within the interpreted host shears to the Canbelego copper mineralisation.
-Furthermore, the visual observations of copper minerals (chalcopyrite) in the drill core at the predicted target positions for both the Canbelego Main Lode and the new, Western Lode positions is further confirmation for the vertical continuity of the overall Canbelego copper mineralised system.
+The two, deep 'Parent' holes, were drilled to definitively test the down-plunge continuity of high-grade copper shoots identified by drilling over the past year extending up to 200m below the base of the 2010 Inferred Mineral Resource estimate (refer Figure 1).
+The results highlighted above and described fully in the following "Technical Report" section, demonstrate drill holes CANDD015 and 016 which are 200m apart, have identified a series of new, large-scale, highly conductive targets.
+These are in an area not previously intersected by any drilling within the interpreted host shear of the Canbelego copper mineralisation.
+Several conductive plates were modelled from the CANDD016 survey;